PetitPipi/CIVE1-Team/README.md

 ## Tips

-1. Always start a new conversation when the previous context is no longer needed, otherwise it costs more and more as the conversation gets longer.
+1. Always start a new chat when the previous context is no longer needed, otherwise it costs more and more as the conversation gets longer.
-2. You can share a conversation with team members by copying the thread ID.
-However, be cautious—anyone with the ID can delete the thread from the system.
+2. You can share a chat with team members by click the group button next to the edit button.
+Note that once a conversation is shared, it cannot be ungrouped.
+To join a shared chat, click **Join Team Chat** and enter the provided ID.
 3. The file search widget displays only the 20 most recent files.
-Files uploaded here will become part of the model's shared knowledge base, accessible to all users.
-If you don't want your file to be included, please remember to delete it after completing your query.
+Files uploaded here will become part of the model's shared knowledge base, accessible to all lab members.
+If you don’t want a file to be stored, remember to delete it after use.